The Trademarks Law Review: Romania

 The structure of the permanent injunction claim lodged by the plaintiff, proprietor of the trademark right, includes specific requests (also called sub claims), corresponding to the rights of the proprietor, the first request being always the request to permanently cease the non-authorised use of the trademark.

 The following means of evidence are allowed: documents (all in Romanian language); cross evidence (interrogatory); expert opinions; and witness declarations.

-Means of evidence are usually documents – such as invoices, purchase orders, offers for sale, pictures, catalogues and similar printed materials, including media surveys (for example, for determining the reputation of a trademark).
-Printed information from the internet or email correspondence is in principle admissible, provided that these are dated.
+Means of evidence are usually documents – such as invoices, purchase orders, offers for sale, pictures, catalogues and similar printed materials, including media surveys (e.g., for determining the reputation of a trademark).
+Printed information from the internet or email correspondence is, in principle, admissible, provided that it is dated.

-Expert reports can be either for accounts matters, for determining the amount of the damages claimed, or for technical matter for assessing the infringement.
+Expert reports can be for accounts matters, for determining the amount of the damages claimed or for technical matters for assessing the infringement.
 The matter of assessing infringement of trademark is quite straightforward for the judge and does not require any technical background; however, in more complex cases, the judges can order technical expert reports.

 The first typical remedy is to stop the infringing acts until the decision in the main infringement proceedings and the second would be to seize the infringing goods.